 Stay within the law

-Do your homework on local laws.
-Know what the road signs mean in the country you’re travelling to.
-This guide from Auto Europe explores some European road signs you may need to know.
-Remember the speed limits in European countries is measured in Km/ph, not Mph, so always keep an eye on your speed.
-Speed limits in France can be confusing, as they change according to the weather, your vehicle and the type of road you’re on.
-For example, the speed limit for motorhomes driving on a motorway in dry weather can be up to 130km/ph (81 mph), but when wet this reduces to 110 km/ph (68 mph).
+For example, the speed limit for motorhomes driving on a motorway in dry weather can be up to 130km/h (81 mph), but when wet this reduces to 110 km/h (68 mph).
 The speed limit on rural roads changes from 90 km/h to 80 km/h, and in fog (visibility less than 50 meters) the speed limit on all types of roads is 50 km/h.
 Make sure you're clear on the rules.

 Many countries require drivers to carry warning triangles and high visibility jackets for each passenger, and you’ll also need headlamp adjusters.
 You can buy kits on ferries, but they tend to be expensive, so we suggest purchasing the items you need before you travel.
 The Halfords Motoring Abroad Kit has the essentials you’ll need for driving in Europe.
 Breathalyzers were once a compulsory requirement when travelling to France, but this rule was abolished in 2020, although some people still prefer to carry them.

 To drive in some larger European cities, you may need to purchase an environmental sticker.
-France has extensive legislation regarding environmental zones, so you’ll need to purchase a Crit’air, (which translates to English as an Air Quality certificate), when driving through 11 of the country’s major cities, to indicate the level of emissions your vehicle produces.
+France has extensive legislation regarding environmental zones, so you’ll need to purchase a Crit’Air, (which translates to English as an Air Quality certificate), when driving through 11 of the country’s major cities, to indicate the level of emissions your vehicle produces.
 These can be purchased online and are posted to you, so you’ll need to order one well in advance.
 Once purchased, the certificate will last the lifetime of the vehicle it’s associated with.

 Plan ahead